AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 *Context: Campaign Interaction*

-Offer presentation rules are typology rules referenced in the offer environment, which let Operators exclude specific offers by taking the recipient’s proposition history into account.
+Offer presentation rules are typology rules referenced in the offer environment, which let Operators exclude specific offers by taking the recipient's proposition history into account.

 Learn more about [Offer presentation rules](../../interaction/using/managing-offer-presentation.md#presentation-rules-overview).
 +++